lilychughes/lilychughes/README.md

-# NC Fish Unit Lab Website
+# NC Ichthyology Lab Website

 This is the website of our academic research group at the North Carolina Museum of Natural Sciences.